Razat94/learn/SCRUM/readme.md

 	> The Product Backlog emerges to define “what” will fulfill the Product Goal.
 	  - The Product Goal describes a future state of the product & is the long-term objective for the Scrum Team
-	  - throughout sprint, can be refined by adding descriptions, estimates & order.
+	  - Throughout sprint, this can be refined by adding descriptions, estimates & order.

 	> Who is responsible for all estimates in the Product Backlog? <br/> </br>
 		The Development Team is responsible for all estimates in the Product Backlog.
 		The Product Owner may influence the Development Team by helping it understand and select trade-offs, but the people who will perform the work make the final estimate.

 	Product Backlog management includes:
-		  - Clearly expressing Product Backlog items;
+	  - Clearly expressing Product Backlog items
-		  - Ordering the items in the Product Backlog to best achieve goals and missions;
+	  - Prioritizing items in the Product Backlog to best achieve goals and objectives.
-		  - Optimizing the value of the work the Development Team performs;
+	  - Maximizing the value of the Development Teams work
-		  - Ensuring that the Product Backlog is visible, transparent, and clear to all, and shows what the Scrum Team will work on next; and,
+	  - Making the Product Backlog visible, transparent, and clear to everyone, showing what the team will work on next
-		  - Ensuring the Development Team understands items in the Product Backlog to the level needed.
+	  - Ensures the Development Team understands items at the necessary level

 Sprint Backlog
-  - Development teams plan on HOW they'll deliver the new product increment and achieve the Sprint Goal.
+  - Development Team plans HOW they'll deliver the new product increment and achieve the Sprint Goal
   - Owned and managed by the Development Team.
-  - The Product Backlog items selected for this Sprint plus the plan for delivering them; ie it is a subset of the Product Backlog chosen for a specific Sprint.
+  - is a subset of the Product Backlog chosen for a specific Sprint i.e. includes the selected Product Backlog items and the plan to deliver them.
-  - The Developers modify the Sprint Backlog throughout the Sprint, and the Sprint Backlog emerges during the Sprint.
+  - The Developers modify the Sprint Backlog throughout the Sprint
+  	- It is continuously updated and refined

 Remember:
-	- This backlog is the what & how of the sprint
+	- This backlog represents the "what" and "how" of the Sprint
-	- During sprint planning, scrum team creates sprint goal & sprint backlog.
-So it's created during sprint plannning by & for DEVELOPMENT team.
+	- Created during Sprint Planning along with the sprint goal.
+It is used by and for the Development Team
-	- pull in items from product backlog for that sprint
+	- Items are pulled from the Product Backlog for that Sprint
+	- The Scrum Team sets the Sprint Goal and builds the Sprint Backlog together
-	- completes Sprint Goal
+		- Working on sprint backlog guides the team to complete the Sprint Goal
-		- sometimes helps team plan in advance for next Sprint Planning. i.e. "What to work on next?"
+		- May also prepare the team for future Sprints (e.g., “What should we work on next?”)
-	- their plan on how to deliver the sprint goal
-	- regularly updated during sprint.
-IT REGURLARLY CHANGES.
+	- The plan within the Sprint Backlog is actively maintained and regularly updated during the Sprint

 	> The Sprint Goal, the Product Backlog items selected for the Sprint, plus the plan for delivering them are together referred to as the Sprint Backlog.

-		[REPEAT] After the Development Team forecasts the Product Backlog items it will deliver in the Sprint, the Scrum Team crafts a Sprint Goal.

-Increment
+Increments:
-	- working product at the end of a Sprint.
+	- are a working product at the end of a Sprint.
-	- created by Development Team
+	- created by the Development Team
+	- The "Done" part of the product that is complete and valuable.
-	- sum of all completed Product Backlog items in a given sprint AND values of increments in previous sprints
+	- includes all Product Backlog items finished in the Sprint plus value from previous Increments.
 		- The sum of all Increments form a product.
 	- provides transparent "snapshot" of the state of product at end of Sprint
+		- "concrete stepping stone toward the Product Goal."
 		- "Working software is the primary measure of progess"
-	- meets the teams definition of "Done"
-		- Increments are usable by stakeholders!
+	- meets the teams definition of "Done" and are usable by stakeholders!

-	- the "Done" portion of product completed during a sprint that defines the COMPLETE and valuable work produced by the Developers during a Sprint.

-	- Increment should be released to end users when product owners are most comfortable or when they think its the best.
+	- Can be released to end users when the Product Owner feels it’s the right time.

 Definition of Done
-	- Definition of Done can be reviewed and adapted during each Sprint Retrospective.
+  - Can be reviewed and adapted during each Sprint Retrospective.
-	- During each Sprint Retrospective, the Scrum Team plans ways to increase product quality by adapting the definition of “Done” as appropriate.

-	- What to take into account:
-		- If the definition of “done” for an increment is part of the conventions, standards or guidelines of the development organization, all Scrum Teams must follow it as a minimum.

-	The development team is responsible for creating "Definition of Done" If “done” for an increment is not a convention of the development organization, the Development Team of the Scrum Team must define a definition of “done” appropriate for the product.
+  - The development team defines what DoD e.g. "Done" means for an increment.

-		If there are multiple Scrum Teams working on the system or product release, the development teams on all of the Scrum Teams must mutually define the definition of “Done.”
+  - If there are multiple Scrum Teams working on the system or product release, the development teams on all of the Scrum Teams must mutually define the definition of “Done.”

-	DoD is used to assess when work is complete on the product Increment DoD guides the Development Team in knowing how many Product Backlog items it can select during a Sprint Planning DoD ensures artifact transparency
+  - DoD is used to assess when work is complete on the product Increment by ensuring artifact transparency.
+	- DoD guides the Development Team in knowing how many Product Backlog items it can select during a Sprint Planning

 THE END!
 There you have it!
-You were able to successfully learn SCRUM.
+You were able to successfully learn Scrum.